 Examines the financial planning process, from client engagement and data acquisition to plan development and implementation; identifies strategic considerations in the application of insurance, investment, education, retirement, and estate planning techniques; explores current regulatory and ethical issues related to careers in financial planning, especially those in the client-advisor relationship; emphasis on the fusion of individual planning components into a comprehensive financial plan.
-Prerequisites: ACCT 4003, FINN 2003, FINN 3033, FINN 4053.
-Spring.
+Prerequisites: FINN 2003, FINN 3033, senior standing.
+Spring..